Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 - Emflaza Oral Suspension must be shaken well prior to measuring out each dose with the enclosed oral dispenser.

-- The Emflaza Oral Suspension dose may be placed in 3-4 ounces of juice or milk, mixed thoroughly, and immediately administered.
-Do not take with grapefruit juice.
+- The Emflaza Oral Suspension dose may be placed in 3-4 ounces of juice (except grapefruit juice) or milk, mixed thoroughly, and immediately administered.

 - Discard any unused Emflaza Oral Suspension remaining after 1 month of first opening the bottle.

 Tell patients and/or caregivers to inform their healthcare provider if the patient has had recent or ongoing infections or if they have recently received a vaccine.
 Medical advice should be sought immediately if the patient develops fever or other signs of infection.
 Patients and/or caregivers should be made aware that some infections can potentially be severe and fatal.